 Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 These issues often lie in people's blind spots, and I hope this article helps anyone with them become aware of them.
 If you don't have them yet it may help prevent them from developing.
-I'll note that while I believe these traits mostly arise as a result of lack of success, some of them may have been there all along, and just become particularly noxious when mixed with a dose of discouragement and frustration.
+I'll note that while I believe these traits mostly arise from a lack of success, some of them may have been there all along, and just became more intense when mixed with a dose of discouragement and frustration.

-Some issues will sabotage you because they directly make you less enjoyable to be around:
+These will hamper you because they directly make you less enjoyable to be around:

 Becoming really bitter and angry